OpenOF/OpenOF/README.md

 Software requirements:
 ------------------------------------------

-The framework was tested using Ubuntu 12.04, 64 bit and libraries with the following version number.
+The framework was tested using Ubuntu 18.04, 64 bit and libraries with the following version number.
-- CUDA 5
+- CUDA 9.1
-- Python 2.7
+- Python 3.5
-- sympy 0.7.1 or 0.7.3
+- sympy 1.3

-  It is recommended to use this version as the sympy.cse function in version 0.7.2 does not work for some expression (http://www.mail-archive.com/sympy@googlegroups.com/msg15986.html).
 - Thrust 1.6
-- CUSP 0.3
+- CUSP 0.5.1
-- numpy 1.6.1
+- numpy 1.14.2
-- swig 2.0.4
+- swig 3.0.8

 Cite:
 ------------------------------------------